This post may contain affiliate links, view our disclaimer for details.

 Okay, you may be wondering…what the heck is soy water?
 I first heard about soy water, sometimes called soy whey, when perusing a vegan baking group on facebook.
 It’s similar to aquafaba, but it’s the protein packed liquid from soybeans or soy milk instead of chickpeas.

 I’ve found that this soy liquid has a milder flavor, making it more versatile than aquafaba.
 It does require more work to ‘make’.
-You essentially have to simmer soy milk with acid (like lemon juice), so the soy curds separate from the liquid.
+You essentially have to simmer soy milk with acid (like lemon juice), so the proteins in soy milk denature (unfold) and soy curds separate from the liquid.

 I use this separation method in my Vegan Mascarpone Recipe.
 However, to make this cheese, I ended up using the soy curds instead of the liquid.